 NIBCO Copper Pipe Fittings

-Our free collection of NIBCO pipe fittings makes it easier than ever to model copper piping systems accurately and efficiently in Revit.
+This free collection of NIBCO copper pipework fittings makes it easier than ever to model copper piping systems accurately and efficiently in Revit.

 Copper soldered pipework offers long-term durability, high heat tolerance, and excellent leak resistance, making it a trusted choice for residential, commercial, and HVAC systems.
 It can withstand high temperatures and pressure without degrading as it has no internal components such as gaskets.